The cobblestones that pave River Street come from around the world.

 Since Savannah is ubiquitously recognized as America’s paranormal paradise, you may have known this intuitively.
 But you’re probably not too keen on why.
 For one, the land plot upon which General James Oglethorpe built Savannah was a burial ground for Native tribes in the surrounding area.
 So there’s that.
 And secondly, River Street was the epicenter of arduous and oftentimes deadly labor.
 Indentured servants from Europe and slaves from Africa were forced to load and unload cumbersome freight from harboring ships.
 Many of them were literally crushed under the weight of their work.
 The multitudes who departed as a result of River Street drudgery are said to frequent the historic roadway to this day.

-Some of the buildings on River Street were holding pens for incoming slaves.
+Some of the buildings on River Street were holding pens for enslaved people.

 It’s no secret that Savannah has a dark past, and remnants of this dark time in history can still be discovered on River Street.
-Many slaves who survived the Middle Passage arrived in Savannah and were stored in warehouses that lined River Street.
+Many enslaved people who survived the Middle Passage arrived in Savannah and were stored in warehouses that lined River Street.
 Many of these structures, albeit re-purposed, still stand today.
 Quite a few Savannah tours guide participants through these antiquated holding cells.
-Some still have shackle remains and visible holes where slaves were chained to the walls.
+Some still have shackle remains and visible holes where enslaved people were chained to the walls.

 The Olympic Yachting Cauldron was lit with the original Olympic flame from Olympia, Greece.